 If you’re not signed up for this newsletter, then welcome!
-I’m glad you’re here!
-But like, sign up, will ya?
+I’m glad you found your way here!
+But like sign up, will ya?
 There’s a cute little button for you to do so.

 If you’re thinking about quitting your job, I’d like to make the argument that you can.

-Because feeling negative and down on your work sucks.
+That’s not a good place to be.
+Feeling negative and down on your work sucks.

 If the answer is no, it’s ok to walk away.

 You can quit a job respectfully and with kindness—and it’s ok to be upfront about the reasons you’re leaving.
 And, if your employer does value your worth and you made a mistake, you can likely come back.

 If you’re considering leaving a job, think about the things you want that you’re currently not getting.
 Find a way to express them to your boss or someone in leadership.
 Sometimes, the simple act of articulating your needs can get you where you want within the company.

 I was inspired to write this piece because of an episode of The Cut, a podcast from New York Magazine.
 In this episode, the hosts interviewed folks who grappled with feeling stuck at their jobs.
 They expressed a mental shift they had to make to realize that quitting might be the best answer to their problems.